amitgandhinz/cdn/doc/source/gettingstarted_installing.rst

 Installing Poppy
 ================

-**Note:** These instructions are for running a local instance of Poppy and not all of these steps are required.
+**Note:** These instructions are for running a local instance of Poppy.
+We suggest you run this inside a `virtualenv`_.

 It is assumed you have `CassandraDB`_ installed and running.
 We recommend using Docker (see below)